-#3 Updated by stefano_fornari - about 7 years ago
+#3 Updated by stefano_fornari - over 7 years ago

 I confirm the behaviour.
 I too installed from source discarding a old version (but the new installation dir was different from the standard ubuntu dir).
 Crop completely screws up, like in the attached image.
 This can be a major issue.
 I would ask to rise the severity unless you have already a workaround or explanation why it happens only installing from source.

-#4 Updated by sebix - Sebastian about 7 years ago
+#4 Updated by sebix - Sebastian over 7 years ago

 Reproducable in current master (release-1.0-579-gf1e5fde) just as in 1.0.3.